input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 described below.

-A `ConnectionRequestInvalid` response occurs when the endpoint identified by the local endpoint id does not exist.
+A `ConnectionRequestInvalid` response occurs when the endpoint identified by the local endpoint ID does not exist.
 For example, it happens if A sends to B that it wishes to connect to local endpoint ID 1, when only ID 0 exists.
 In this case both endpoints must close the TCP connection.